Dariusrussellkish/coexistence-via-chemical-interactions/README.md

-# Coexistence-via-Chemical-Interactions: Language and Design Choices, Verification, and new Results
+# Coexistence-via-Chemical-Interactions: Language and Design Choices, Verification, and New Results

 **Authors:**